The John Grill Centre's Marc Vogts on the importance of boards understanding the risks unique to major projects.

 A good board also knows when it’s time to stop.
 “It takes a great deal of courage to make a decision that could give the impression of failure,” says Vogts.
 “In fact, calling a halt at the right time is a sign of effective oversight.”

-This article by Domini Stuart was first published in the May 2017 edition of the Australian Institute of Company Directors’ Company Director magazine which is available online.
+This article is authored by Domini Stuart and was first published in the May 2017 edition of the Australian Institute of Company Directors’ Company Director magazine which is available online.